In an NIS+ environment, most namespace information is stored in NIS+ tables.

 Do not link table entries.
 Tables can be linked to other tables, but do not link an entry in one table to an entry in another table.

-In the Solaris environment the name service switch file (nsswitch.conf) allows you to specify one or more sources for different types of namespace information.
+In the Solaris system the name service switch file (nsswitch.conf) allows you to specify one or more sources for different types of namespace information.
 In addition to NIS+ tables, sources can be NIS maps, DNS zone files, or /etc tables.
 The order in which you specify them in the switch file determines how the information from different sources is combined.
-(See Chapter 2, The Name Service Switch for more information on the switch file.)
+(See Chapter 1, Name Service Switch for more information on the switch file.)

 If you are creating input files for any of these tables, most tables share two formatting requirements: